Call Centre Workforce Planning Using Erlang C in R language

 I used the Erlang C model to recommend staffing levels in a contact centre some years ago.
 This experience taught me that the mathematical model is the first step towards call centre workforce planning.
 Several other metrics can be built on the Erlang C model, such as agents' average occupancy and handling time.

 Like all mathematical models, the Erlang C formula is an idealised version of reality.
 Agents are not always available; they need breaks, toilet stops and might even go on leave.
-Employers call this loss of labour shrinkage, a somewhat negative term to describe something positive for the employee.
+Employers call this loss of labour' shrinkage,' a somewhat negative term for something positive for the employee.
 The Erlang C model provides the number of 'bums on seats'.

 Like every model, the Erlang C formula is not a perfect representation of reality.
 The formula tends to overestimate the required resources because it assumes that people will stay on hold indefinitely, while the queue will automatically shorten as people lose patience.

-The number of employees needed to provide this capacity depends on the working conditions at the call centre.
+The number of employees required to provide this capacity depends on the call centre's working conditions.
 For example, if employees are only available to take calls 70% of their contracted time, you will need $1/0.7=1.4$ staff members for each live agent to meet the Grade of Service.

 Another problem is the stochastic nature of call volumes and handling times.
-The Erlang C model requires a manager to estimate call volume and handling time (intensity) as a static variable, while in reality, it is stochastic and subject to variation.
-Time series analysis can help to predict call volumes, but every prediction has a degree of uncertainty.
+The Erlang C model assumes that a manager can estimate call volume and handling time (intensity) as static variables, whereas in reality they are stochastic and subject to variation.
+Time series analysis can help predict call volumes, but every prediction carries some uncertainty.
 We can manage this uncertainty by using a Monte Carlo simulation.

-All the functions listed above can be rewritten to provide a vector of possible answers based on the average call volume and duration and their standard deviation.
-This simulation assumes a normal distribution for both call volume and the length of each call.
+All the functions listed above can be rewritten to return a vector of possible answers based on the average call volume and duration, along with their standard deviations.
+This simulation assumes normal distributions for both call volume and call length.
 The outcome of this simulation is a distribution of service levels.

 Monte Carlo Simulation